CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

-# Managing resources with Azure Policy
+# Azure Policy Effects and Parameters

 ### Goals
 This is the second post in a series to help you become more familiar with Azure Policy.
-If you haven't seen the first post](https://cloudskills.io/blog/azure-policy), please take a look as it will help you familiarize yourself with the components of Azure Policy.
+If you haven't seen the first post, [Getting Started with Azure Policy](https://cloudskills.io/blog/azure-policy), please take a look as it will help you familiarize yourself with the components of Azure Policy.

-We will build upon that by learning more about the effects within Azure Policy.
-We will also discuss how to create better parameters in our policy definitions to help simplify our assignments.
+We are going to build upon that by learning more about how effects work within Azure Policy.
+We are also going discuss how to make better parameters in our policy definitions to simplify our assignments.

 ### Effects in Azure Policy
-Each Azure Policy definition has an effect defined so Azure will know how to handle the resources that meet the "if" condition.
-At the time of this writing, there are 7 effects available.
-2 more effects specifically for Kubernetes are available in preview, however, we will cover them at a later time.
+Each Azure Policy definition has an effect defined that let's Azure know how to handle the resources that meet the "if" condition.
+At the time of this writing, there are 7 effects that are available.
+There are two more effects specifically for Kubernetes that are in preview, however, we will cover them at a later time.

 - Append
  - This allows you to append additional fields to a resource when its created or updated.
  - For example, you need to ensure a certain IP range is always allowed to a storage account or a SQL server.
 - Audit
- - This helps you identify a non-compliant resource.
+ - This helps you identify non-compliant resources.
 It does not stop a resource from being created or modified, merely noting if it is in compliance or not.
-This is what we configured in the [first post](https://cloudskills.io/blog/azure-policy) post.
+This is what we configured in the [previous post](https://cloudskills.io/blog/azure-policy).
 - AuditIfNotExists
  - Similar to audit, this helps you identify if a resource does not have the required properties defined as intended.
- - For example, you need to ensure that a VM has the diagnostic extension enabled
+ - For example, you need to ensure that a VM has the diagnostic extension enabled.
 - Deny
  - This will prevent a new resource from being created or an existing resource from being modified.
 We will be covering this later in this post.
 - DeployIfNotExists